 Cook’s note: Be careful, the syrup will foam upwards when the vanilla is added.
 Do not allow it to touch you.
 It is hot.

 Turn on the mixer to a low speed.
 Slowly pour the sugar syrup down the side of the bowl into the gelatin mixture.

-Once all of the syrup is in the bowl, increase the mixer to high speed.
-Continue to whip until the mixture becomes very white, glossy and thick.
+Once all of the syrup is in the bowl, whisk until the mixture becomes very white, glossy and thick.